voldern/kinesis-write-stream/README.md

 The partition key is by default a random number, but this can be adjusted by overriding `streamInstance.getPartitionKey(record)`.

+## Flushing

+Its also possible to send in the option `flushTimeout` to indicate that the items currently in the buffer should be flushed after the given amount of milliseconds if the `highWaterMark` haven't been reached.

 ## Logging

 A [bunyan](https://www.npmjs.com/package/bunyan),